justaguy1337/Enigma-Simulator/README.md

 ---

 ## About
-- The Enigma Simulator is an interactive program that replicates the behavior of the real Enigma machine:
+- The Enigma Simulator is an interactive program that replicates the behavior of the real Enigma machine

 -  Step rotors and encrypt letters as the machine would